MrAnnix/MrAnnix.github.io/_posts/2019-04-02-hello-world-how-build-site-jekyll.md

 Jekyll works with [markdown](https://daringfireball.net/projects/markdown/ "Markdown web") files `.md` converting them to HTML automatically.
 In fact, to write this post I’m only using Atom!

-This is a huge advantage beacause unlike dynamic content management system or CMS, we can generate a complete website by using only HTML, CSS and maybe JavaScript.
+This is a huge advantage because unlike a dynamic content management system or CMS, we can generate a complete website by using only HTML, CSS and maybe JavaScript.
 That means that our site can be hosted almost anywhere (even on a Raspberry Pi).

 ### How a dynamic CMS works?

-Mainly when a user request a web page, the request is sent to the web server (Apache, Nginx, lighttpd...) then forwarded to the CMS.
+Mainly when a user requests a web page, the request is sent to the web server (Apache, Nginx, Lighttpd...) then forwarded to the CMS.
 The CMS builds the page from a number of templates, gets the content and other site data from the database build the HTML for that page and sends it back to the user.

 This approach provides a lot of advantages such that personalized content for users, admin interfaces and real-time content.
-But usually it’s more than most users need for a simple web or blog.
+But usually, it’s more than most users need for a simple web or blog.

 ### How a SSG works?

-First the SSG *generates* all the files of the static web, then they have to be uploaded to the server.
+First, the SSG *generates* all the files of the static web, then they have to be uploaded to the server.
 When a user requests a page of the site, the request is sent to the web server, which then finds the matching file and sends it back to the user.

-SSGs provides less complexity, you don’t need PHP, mySQL, ASP... just a web server.
+SSGs provides less complexity, you don’t need PHP, MySQL, ASP... just a web server.

 ## Why Jekyll?

-Initially I had planned to use [Grav](https://getgrav.org/ "Grav’s homepage") to build this site.
+Initially, I had planned to use [Grav](https://getgrav.org/ "Grav’s homepage") to build this site.
 Grav is a plain-text CMS, something halfway between a dynamic CMS and an SSG.
 I had already worked with Wordpress and PHP in [GeekMag](https://www.geekmag.es "GeekMag") but I needed something lighter and it did not depend on a heavy database.
 Although I tried [Ghost](https://ghost.org/es/ "Página de inicio de Ghost") too, this one suffers from many of the features of Wordpress that it tried to avoid (like the database).

 Grav promised to offer me everything I needed to manage and add content to the site.
 It’s even possible to install a plugin that allows you to manage it from a Wordpress-style panel.
 However, using a whole CMS for just a personal website and a blog seemed to me and still seems more than I need.

 That’s when I decided to use Jekyll.
 It has integrated [support for Sass and compatibility with CoffeeScript](https://jekyllrb.com/docs/assets/ "Assets en Jekyll").

-But the best is that it’s totally integrated with [GitHub Pages](https://pages.github.com/ "GitHub Pages") (also with [GitLab Pages](https://about.gitlab.com/product/pages/ "Información GitLab Pages") in case anyone is interested to), a free hosting service that GitHub provides to its users.
+But the best is that it’s totally integrated with [GitHub Pages](https://pages.github.com/ "GitHub Pages") (also with [GitLab Pages](https://about.gitlab.com/product/pages/ "Información GitLab Pages") in case anyone is interested in), a free hosting service that GitHub provides to its users.
 But it’s also open source, simple, hardly requires maintenance and, although in this case I was not interested, provides everything necessary to migrate your existing website from almost any CMS to Jekyll.
-But specially because I can host it in GitHub Pages, which is fast, secure and 100% free.
+But especially because I can host it in GitHub Pages, which is fast, secure and 100% free.

 ## How to start?

-First of all you have to create an `index.html` and a `_config.yml` files in the root of your site folder.
+First of all, you have to create an `index.html` and a `_config.yml` files in the root of your site folder.
 Now is when the thing starts to get more interesting.
-Jekyll uses [Liquid](https://shopify.github.io/liquid/ "Liquid"), a templating language writen also in Ruby.
+Jekyll uses [Liquid](https://shopify.github.io/liquid/ "Liquid"), a templating language written also in Ruby.

 ### Liquid

-Liquid has three main parts: objects, tags and filters. **Objects**, can have different types and tell Liquid where to output content (like variables in other programming languages), **tags** create the logic and control flow for templates and finally **filters** change the output of a Liquid object (some kind of methods).
+Liquid has three main parts: objects, tags, and filters. **Objects**, can have different types and tell Liquid where to output content (like variables in other programming languages), **tags** create the logic and control flow for templates and finally **filters** change the output of a Liquid object (some kind of methods).

 {% highlight html %}
 {% raw %}